songyanghan/starter-academic/content/authors/admin/_index.md

 My current research interests include large language models, artificial general intelligence, reinforcement learning, and generative AI.

 ## News
+* [2026/05] Our paper "Low-Rank Adaptation for Critic Learning in Off-Policy Reinforcement Learning" is available on [arxiv](https://arxiv.org/pdf/2604.18978).
 * [2026/04] Our paper "Empowering Multi-Turn Tool-Integrated Reasoning with Group Turn Policy Optimization" is accepted by The 64th Annual Meeting of the Association for Computational Linguistics (ACL 2026).
 Available on [arxiv](https://arxiv.org/pdf/2511.14846).
 * [2026/04] Our paper "CodeScout: Contextual Problem Statement Enhancement for Software Agents" is accepted by The 64th Annual Meeting of the Association for Computational Linguistics (ACL 2026).
 Available on [arxiv](https://arxiv.org/abs/2603.05744).
 * [2026/03] Our paper "ProRL Agent: Rollout-as-a-Service for RL Training of Multi-Turn LLM Agents" is available on [arxiv](https://arxiv.org/abs/2603.18815).